securelayer7/not-a-vuln-list/README.md

 ### Highlighting predictable user IDs for public profiles:
 Sequential user IDs for public profiles aren’t a security issue if no sensitive data is exposed.

+### Reporting exposed API keys for public services:
+Services like Google Maps or Sentry.io require public API keys to function, as these keys serve as "identity" keys rather than authentication keys.
+Unless they are misconfigured with sensitive permissions, their exposure does not constitute a vulnerability.